hossainrafiu/ESC180/README.md

 # ESC180
 ESC180 - Introduction to Computer Programming - Labs/Projects

+# Project 1
+Created an RPG game with points, user-states, and tracked time for tasks completed.

+# Project 2
+Created a gomoku game in python with complete analysis code on points calculation and winner of match.

+# Project 3
+Semantic Similarity - Can analyze and guess potential synonyms of words

 # Lab 1
 Learning to use Conditional Statements, functions, and arguments.